 My legs sink when breathing for freestyle.
-I have been learning to swim for about 2 weeks now.
-I am in the pool around 2 times a week.
-I believe my kick is weak but I am working on that.
-When I swim freestyle I travel as long as I don't breathe - the moment I come out for air I go under.
-I have tried different techniques but its like my legs panic when I come out for air and I start doggy paddling.
+I have been learning to swim for about two weeks now.
+I am in the pool around two times a week.
+I believe my kick is weak, but I am working on that.
+When I swim freestyle, I travel as long as I don't breathe - the moment I come out for air, I go under.
+I have tried different techniques, but my legs panic when I come out for air and start doggy paddling.
 Would using a snorkel help me?
-I feel that if I just mastered my kicks and arms then the breathing would follow but trying to do all at once is killing me.
+I feel that if I just mastered my kicks and arms, the breathing would follow but trying to do it all at once is killing me.
 Thanks.

 Thanks for getting in touch.
-It sounds like you’ve worked hard on your swimming to get to where you are in just 2 weeks.
+It sounds like you’ve worked hard on swimming to get to where you are in just two weeks.

-Freestyle breathing technique can be frustrating sometimes, and sinking legs can be a very common occurrence when you're first learning.
+Freestyle breathing techniques can be frustrating sometimes, and sinking legs can be a very common occurrence when you're first learning.

-Head position is vital when attempting to breathe and it is essential to roll the head to the side before inhaling.
-I’m sure you have been taught this already and I’ve no doubt you are attempting it.
+Head position is vital when attempting to breathe, and it is essential to roll the head to the side before inhaling.
+I’m sure you have been taught this, and I doubt you are attempting it.

-Let’s be very specific here when we talk about rolling the head to the side.
+Let’s be very specific when we talk about rolling the head to the side.
 Roll the head as if you are attempting to look at your shoulder.
-One ear should be facing the sky, the other ear should still be submerged, facing the pool floor and part of the side of your face should still be in the water.
-You should roll enough that your mouth just clears the water enough to open and inhale.
-Exhalation should have already taken place under the water during the arm and leg stroke cycles.
+One ear should be facing the sky, the other ear should still be submerged, facing the pool floor, and part of the side of your face should still be in the water.
+It would help if you rolled enough, so your mouth clears the water enough to open and inhale.
+Exhalation should have already occurred under the water during the arm and leg stroke cycles.

 Rolling the head to the side correctly will help maintain a flat horizontal body position with legs kicking near the water surface.

 Another point to consider is how long you swim before you attempt to breathe.
-When you are learning how to swim it is very easy to get caught up in how far you swim and what distance you cover.
-As a result you end up swimming as far as you can in one breath, almost to the point of exhaustion.
+When learning how to swim, it is very easy to get caught up in how far you swim and what distance you cover.
+As a result, you swim as far as you can in one breath, almost to exhaustion.

-Once you have exhaled all your air and are almost gasping for breath, the action of taking a breath becomes rushed and panicked, which only compromises the rest of the swimming stroke.
+Once you have exhaled all your air and are almost gasping for breath, taking a breath becomes rushed and panicked, compromising the rest of the swimming stroke.

-Breathe at a comfortable point before you really need to, so for example take a breath every four arm pulls.
+Breathe at a comfortable point before you need to; for example, take a breath every four arm pulls.
 The set pattern will help to maintain a steady overall rhythm.

 Freestyle is a continuous swimming stroke so ensure that when you take a breath, your arms and legs continue to pull and kick and do not stop.
 This is a very common mistake and can happen without you realising it.

-A complete set of simple exercises for learning freestyle can be found in my eBook 'How To Swim Front Crawl'
+A complete set of simple exercises for learning freestyle can be found in my eBook 'How To Swim Front Crawl'.
+Download it here.

 Using a snorkel will not help you at all.
-In fact it will prevent you from learning correct freestyle breathing technique.
+It will prevent you from learning the correct freestyle breathing technique.